imankulov/kafka-playground/README.md

 Kafka Connect.
 MySQL connector
 ------------------------------

 Make sure that you have binlogs enabled on the MySQL side.
+It should be enabled here by default though.

 ```mysql
 mysql> show variables like "%log_bin%";